EllaBrands/stanDev/JSON-for-model-data-and-parameters.md

 * array of vectors: `vector[7] b[6];`
 * array of row vetor: `row_vector[7] b[6];`

-### Variable definitions in data file.
+### Variable definitions

+Data definitions can be suppled in a separate data file.
+The current data file format is a series of R dump statments which assign values to variables.
+To use JSON notation instead, instead of assignment statements, a data definition would be expressed as a name value pair consisting of the variable name and a value of the proper type.

-The data file holds variable definitions for both data and parameters.
+The data file holds variable definitions for both data and parameters in the form of a series of assignments of values to variables.
+Stan reads in the definitions of declared variables.